mlabs-haskell/plutip/docs/tasty-integration.md

 * `initAdaAssertValue [100] 133` - initialize `wallet` with single UTxO with 100 Ada and check that after contract execution final `Value` of all `wallet`'s UTxOs is equal to 133 Ada.
 * `initAndAssertLovelaceWith [1_000_000] VGt 2_000_000` - initialize `wallet` with single UTxO with 1000000 Lovelace and check that after contract execution final `Value` of all `wallet`'s UTxOs is *greater than* 2000000 Lovelace.

 ***One important note*** is that Plutip handles creation of collateral UTxO under the hood.
-So when using assertions for `Value` it is advised to wrap `wallet`'s initialization with `withCollateral` function.
-E.g.:
+So when using assertions for `Value` it is advised to wrap `wallet`'s initialization with `withCollateral` function, like this:

 ```haskell
 ( withCollateral $